dvislearning/caesar_cipher/README.md

 Letters shifted past "Z", are "wrapped around" back to the beginning of the alphabet.
 For example, "X" shifted 6 positions returns  "D".

 Caesar_cipher retains case sensitivity and ignores punctuation, whitespace, and numbers.
 An integer of any reasonable size can be entered as a parameter.

-### Expected Outputs

- caesar_cipher("What a String!", 5)

- ">> Bmfy f xywnsl!"

-  caesar_cipher("What a String!", 0)

- ">> What a String!"

-   caesar_cipher("What a String!", 26)

- ">> What a String!"

-   caesar_cipher("What a String!", 8675309)

- ">> Patm t lmkbgz!"

- Caesar_cipher has been implemented to prompt the user for parameters when starting up through the command line.
+It also handles negative numbers.

+Edit:
+This project was revisited a few weeks later and restructured to incorporate testing with RSpec.